 "I’m inspired by the magical formations and behaviors I see in nature.
 A crystal that is both geometric and organic.
-A flower’s ritualistic movements with the sun and moon.
+A flower’s movements with the sun and moon.
 These examples of nature as both perfect and wild, thriving in sometimes impossible conditions, drive my process.

-Susan has been awarded two international ceramic residencies in Greece and Denmark.
+In 2019 SKINNY debuted an exclusive collection with West Elm, that launched nationwide in stores and online.
+She has been awarded two international ceramic residencies in Greece and Denmark.
 Based in Marin, she is a member of Wheelhouse, a ceramic collective in Sausalito.
 She also volunteers at Pond Farm Pottery, a Bauhaus rooted historical landmark for California pottery, nestled in the Armstrong Redwood Forest.

 Read more about Susan's journey here